 Candidate Search (Headhunting)

-Once a recruiter knows what a client wants; they then need to find it.
+Once a compliance recruitment consultant knows what a client wants; they then need to find it.

 Headhunters are hired to find candidates for niche and hard-to-fill roles.
 They’re not usually hired to fill graduate or entry level positions.
 Their client asks for something, and they need to cater to the request as much as humanly possible.
 Sometimes this can involve finding someone with a very specific skillset in a very short timeframe.